 Upon entering the preserve, you will discover a facility for wild animals that are permanently injured and require human care to survive.
 These animals have become educational ambassadors, teaching the public and school groups about native species and how people can help protect wildlife.
-The original Outdoor Wildlife Complex was built in 1976, restored in 1995 and is currently the home of hawks, owls, foxes and more.
+The original Outdoor Wildlife Complex was built in 1976, restored in 1995 and is currently the home of hawks, owls, opossums and more.

 In addition to the Outdoor Wildlife Complex, there are a variety of exhibits and animals inside the Charles Banks Belt Nature Center, a beautiful place to encounter a variety of reptiles, freshwater turtles, large insects, and chinchillas.
 Our Giant African Spurred Tortoises have outgrown their original homes, and are housed in our large Greenhouse.
 The animals in the Outdoor Wildlife Complex can be visited every day from sunrise to sunset.
-The animals in the Nature Center Building can be visited Saturdays and Sundays from 11:00 AM. – 4:00 PM.
+The animals in the Nature Center Building can be visited Tuesdays, Thursdays, Saturdays and Sundays from 11:00 AM. – 4:00 PM.
 (Please call the Nature Center to confirm daily hours as they are subject to change)

 Read on to meet the some of the resident animals of the Refuge.